School Nurse

 Check medication expiration dates!
 Try to get medications that will last the entire school year.

-Schedule a flu shot for your student and family members.
+Schedule a COVID or flu vaccine for your student and family members.
 Here’s how:

 - Contact a School-Based Health Center (students only)